Chestnut Herbal School

 Turmeric Chives Chipotle Deviled Eggs

-As a child, deviled eggs were one of my favorite picnic items on the fourth of July.
-As an adult, I appreciate the traditional seasonal and ritual aspect to food, and make deviled eggs every year on the fourth.
+As a child, deviled eggs were one of my favorite picnic items on the Fourth of July.
+As an adult, I appreciate the traditional seasonal and ritual aspects of food and make Turmeric Chives Chipotle Deviled Eggs whenever possible during the holidays.
 Honestly, I am not especially patriotic, fancying myself an inhabitant of the Earth with all of Life my relations.
-On the fourth I will be celebrating the interdependence of all Life, and praying for economic, social and political freedom and justice for all People.
+On the fourth of July, I celebrate the interdependence of all Life, and pray for economic, social, and political freedom and justice for all People.

 Ingredients

-Add the mayonnaise, mustard, 1-teaspoon turmeric powder, ¼ - teaspoon chipotle powder, pinch of salt, and mix with a fork until smooth.
+- Add the mayonnaise, mustard, 1 teaspoon of the turmeric powder, ¼ teaspoon chipotle powder, pinch of salt, and mix with a fork until smooth.
 I use a local Ninja Porter mustard, made from local porter by Crooked Condiments.
 Any flavorful mustard will enhance the flavor of the eggs.

 Meet The Green Mastermind Behind Blog Castanea: